andikleen/pmu-tools/README.md

 counter event list for common Intel CPUs.
 This allows to use all the Intel events, not just the builtin events of perf.
 Can be also used as a library from other python programs
-* The "toplev.py" tool to do cycle decomposition for a workload.
-It can measure where in the CPU pipe line the bottleneck of a workload occurs.
+* The "toplev.py" tool to identify the micro-architectural bottleneck for a workload.
 This implements the [TopDown](http://software.intel.com/en-us/articles/how-to-tune-applications-using-a-top-down-characterization-of-microarchitectural-issues) methology.
 * The "ucevent" tool to manage and compute uncore performance events on Intel Xeon E5 2600 series (SandyBridge EP).
 Uncore is the part of the CPU that is not core.
 Supports many metrics for power management, IO, QPI (interconnect), caches, and others.  ucevent automatically generates event descriptions